mikahama/uralicNLP/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission (wtf?)
 * Other conduct which could reasonably be considered inappropriate in a professional setting.
 Remeber, anything can be considered offensive in the modern world. 👍 I retain my right to get upset.
+* Opening issues on behalf of a company that is going to benefit from Mika's hard work

+NB.
+Mika is always right and gets to decide what is acceptable and unacceptable

 ## Your Responsibilities

-It is within your responsibilities to cite the paper describing UralicNLP whenever possible. 🤩
+It is within your responsibilities to cite the paper describing UralicNLP whenever possible. 🤩 And shove money into Mika's pockets if you use UralicNLP in commercial applications.

 ## Scope